tjarnikova/SOZONE/EVAL_output/README.md

 * ##[GLODAPv2021comparison_pipeline.ipynb](https://nbviewer.org/github/tjarnikova/SOZONE/blob/master/EVAL_output/GLODAPv2021comparison_pipeline.ipynb)

-    **GLODAP analysis**
+    **GLODAP southern ocean analysis**

-    :ship: :globe_with_meridians:
+    :ship: :globe_with_meridians: :ship: :globe_with_meridians:

-         1. What DIC and ALK observations are available in GLODAPv2.2021? how are they distributed in space and time?
+         1. What DIC and ALK observations are available in GLODAPv2.2021 for the southern ocean (<50lat)? how are they distributed in space and time?
         2. How does the evaluation of (regridded) DIC and ALK from T001(NCEP), M001(MetOffice) runs compare by season and depth?